 Sydney Law School in Europe

 LLM coursework units can be supplemented by supervised and independent research projects.
 The Sydney LLM program is well designed for busy lawyers who wish to undertake each unit in a concentrated period of time.
 Several units are offered every year in Europe with a rolling program of different offerings over three years.
-Students are also welcome to attend our courses in Shanghai or the wide range of units on offer in Sydney.
+International students are also welcome to attend our courses in Asia or the wide range of units on offer in Sydney.

 Note: International students intending to study in Sydney on a student visa will need to enrol on a full-time basis (four units of study per semester).

 Please note all units conducted offshore are Sydney University units, they are not conducted by the host university and students will not be enrolled at the offshore institution.
 Graduates participating in offshore units should not represent, in curriculum vitae or otherwise, that they have been enrolled at or on exchange to the offshore institution.